-Sleep apnoea is a condition in which people stop breathing in their sleep.
+Sleep apnoea is a condition in which people stop breathing during their sleep.
 Quite often the person with sleep apnoea is unaware of it, and it is likely that their partner or someone else in their household will advise them of the problem.
 Sleep apnoea is generally classified into two types: obstructive sleep apnoea (OSA) and the less common central sleep apnoea (CSA).
 Diagnosis is confirmed by having an overnight sleep study, referred to as a polysomnograph.
 There are different sleep apnoea treatments that can be recommended by a doctor after such a study, including CPAP machines, mandibular splints and other oral devices.

 Most people are familiar with snoring and the negative effects it can have on relationships with partners, and other members of the household.
 Snoring often leads to the onset of sleep apnoea.
 From the Buteyko perspective both sleep apnoea and snoring occur due to incorrect breathing, specifically overbreathing or hyperventilation.
 People exert most control of their breathing and breathe smaller volumes of air when upright.
 The closer a person becomes to the horizontal position the deeper the breathing volume becomes and the more loss of carbon dioxide (CO2) there is from the lungs.
 The worst way to sleep is on the back with the mouth open, without the use of a pillow.
 This is the situation in which the breathing volume increases significantly.

 People visiting a doctor looking for a sleep apnoea cure or for help to stop snoring will typically display one or more of the following:

 - Apnoeas of duration 10 seconds or more (they can be up to and even over 2 minutes)

 - Dry mouth and throat during the night and in the morning

 - Waking unrefreshed, often feeling as tired or even more tired than when going to bed